Demographics of Luxembourg: Life expectancy

+Nationality

 Luxembourg does not formally collect ethnic or racial data of its citizens.
-The foreign population resident in Luxembourg currently numbers over 296,465, corresponding to 47.4% of the total population (compared to 13.2% in 1961).
+The foreign population resident in Luxembourg currently numbers over 313,407, corresponding to 47.43% of the total population (compared to 13.2% in 1961).
 That means there are currently almost as many immigrants as there are native citizens.
 These immigrants are overwhelmingly nationals of EU countries (accounting for over 80%), by far the greater part of whom originally come from Portugal, Italy and the two neighbouring countries, France and Belgium.
-For some years, there has also been a large increase in the number of immigrants and asylum seekers from the countries of Eastern Europe, and especially the new republics to have emerged from the former Yugoslavia (Bosnia and Herzegovina, Serbia and Montenegro).
+For some years, there has also been a large increase in the number of immigrants and asylum seekers from the countries of Eastern Europe, and especially the new republics to have emerged from the former Yugoslavia (Bosnia and Herzegovina, Serbia, and Montenegro).
 These immigrants include a considerable proportion of young people.
 Immigrants (especially asylum seekers) have a strong impact on the birth rate, accounting for nearly 50% of births in Luxembourg.
+The population of Ukrainian immigrants increased dramatically following the 2022 invasion of Ukraine, representing nearly a percent of the total population as of 2023.

-A more detailed breakdown by nationality shows that the Portuguese community is still the largest group, accounting for almost a third of the foreign population.
+A more detailed breakdown by nationality shows that the Portuguese community is still the largest group, accounting for around 30% of the foreign population.
 The Italian population has been stable for the past ten years at approximately 20,000.
 Some 80,000 foreigners come from bordering countries (France, Belgium and Germany).